More than four square kilometres of temporary play space was created in an instant last month as Londoners came out to play on their car free streets.

 A Wandsworth organiser said: “We had so many nationalities: Portuguese, Norwegian, Italian, Spanish, Egyptian, Pakistani, French etc and they bought food from their countries to share with their neighbours.
 All the children used scooters, skateboards, bicycles, go karts etc and they didn’t go on their phones once!
 Brilliant idea.
 Neighbours asking when we can do it again.”

-Many of the events were ‘one-off’ trial play streets but with over 80% of respondents saying that they are interested in making play on the street a regular feature of life in their neighbourhood, there are positive signs that it will spark longer term change.
+Many of the events were ‘one-off’ trial play streets but with over 80 per cent of respondents saying that they are interested in making play on the street a regular feature of life in their neighbourhood, there are positive signs that it will spark longer term change.

 If you’ve been inspired and would like to find out how to start your own play street, please get in touch!